euank/ecs-zonar/README.md

 # How consistent is this?

-**Eventually**.
+**Eventually**, aka as consistent as DNS.
 I like to think that it has roughly the consistency of uncooked Cookie dough &mdash; it's tempting, but ultimately will make you sick.

 # TODO